amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

 -  **external_data_size_threshold**: (Integer) This parameter specifies
    the size threshold for external data.
 The default value is 1024.

-2. Evaluating the Quantized Model
+3. Evaluating the Quantized Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have scripts to evaluate float models, like the models in Xilinx Model Zoo, you can replace the float model file with the quantized model for evaluation.
-Note that if customized Q/DQ is used in the quantized model, it is necessary to register the custom operations library to onnxruntime inference session before evaluation.
+If you have scripts to evaluate float models, you can replace the float model file with the quantized model for evaluation.

+Note that if BFP/BF16/FP16/int32 data types are used in the quantized model, it is necessary to register the custom operations library to onnxruntime inference session before evaluation.
 For example: